pablogrb/class_uam_iv/README.md

 The UAM\_IV file module defines a *class like* derived type that implements the UAM\_IV file format as defined in Ramboll Environ's CAMx.
 Provides an *object like* data structure for all types and *method like* subroutines for IO.
 It was inspired by Dr. Barron Henderson's [pseudonetcdf](https://github.com/barronh/pseudonetcdf) python CAMx compatibly layer and serves as a modern Fortran IO support module.

-This module was developed by [Pablo Garcia](pablogar@andrew.cmu.edu) at the Center for Atmospheric Particle Studies in Carnegie Mellon University.
+This module was developed by [Pablo Garcia](pablogar@andrew.cmu.edu) at the Center for Atmospheric Particle Studies at Carnegie Mellon University.

-## Usage
+## Example usage
 ```
 #!fortran
+PROGRAM example
 USE class_UAM_IV

+IMPLICIT NONE
 TYPE(UAM_IV) :: fl
+CHARACTER(LEN=256) :: in_file

+CALL read_uamfile(fl, in_file)

+!
+This multiplies all emissions by 1.5
+fl%aemis = fl%aemis * 1.5

+CALL write_uamfile(fl, in_file)

+END example
 ```

 ## Data structure